-6. Demonstrates awareness of and ability to discuss personal emotional functioning as it affects performance of duties 8.
+6. Demonstrates awareness of and ability to discuss personal emotional functioning as it affects performance of duties 7.
+Able to receive corrective feedback, apply it and modify behavior accordingly8.
 Appropriately manages personal stress and emotions in a way that job performance is not unduly affected 9.
 Demonstrates awareness of personal impact on co-workers, other professionals, and clients, and alters behavior and presentation appropriately (e.g., language, dress, conduct) 10.
 Demonstrates an ability to take up authority appropriate to the role, goal, and context of professional activities V. COMMUNICATION AND INTERPERSONAL SKILLS 1.
 Demonstrates effective interpersonal skills and the ability to manage difficult communication well.
 2. Produces and comprehends oral, nonverbal, and written communications that are informative and well-integrated; demonstrate an effective grasp of professional language and concepts 3.
 Develops and maintains effective relationships with a wide range of individuals, including colleagues, supervisors, supervisees, and those receiving professional services 4.
-Develops and maintains effective relationships with a wide range of individuals including community members and organizations VI.
-ASSESSMENT Provides rationale and sufficient data from multiple sources for conceptualization and diagnosis 2.
+Develops and maintains effective relationships with a wide range of individuals, including community members and organizations VI.
+ASSESSMENT 1.
+Provides rationale and sufficient data from multiple sources for conceptualization and diagnosis 2.
 Conceptualizes cases grounded in psychological theory, evidence-based practices, and an understanding of the client's context 3.
 Demonstrates flexibility in modifying conceptualization based on client responsiveness to interventions and client functioning 4.
 Demonstrates ability to administer and score psychological and neuropsychological measures appropriately 5.
 Demonstrates effective integration of test data with other information (clinical interview / review of other records) 6.
 Organizes and writes clear, well-supported intake reports, progress notes, evaluation reports, and other documentation that communicates information effectively to the intended audience 7.
 Demonstrates a working knowledge of ICD 10 / DSM-V criteria 8.
 Demonstrates knowledge of biological / psychiatric issues and appropriately refers for psychiatric or other medical assessment

 Psychotherapeutic Alliance and Intervention 1.
 Listens carefully and reflects accurately what the client communicates 2.
 Shows sensitivity to emotional tone and client concerns 3.
 Is physically and emotionally present with the client 4.
 Establishes appropriate therapeutic boundaries and therapeutic framework 5.
 Sets and implements appropriate goals with the client 6.
 Demonstrates awareness of underlying issues and directs interventions to these issues 7.
 Makes interventions in response to client's reactions (goal-corrected attunement) 8.
 Effectively utilizes cognitive interventions (e.g., framing, normalizing, etc.) 9.
 Recognizes client somatic information and directs interventions toward somatic awareness and regulation 10.
-Shows awareness of own thoughts and feeling (including countertransference) 11.
-Demonstrates skill in dealing with relationship issues (e.g., ruptures, transference) 12.
+Shows awareness of own thoughts and feeling (including countertransference) 10.
+Shows awareness of own thoughts and feeling (including countertransference)11.
+Demonstrates skill in dealing with relationship issues (e.g., ruptures, transference) 11.
+Definious dates skill in dealing with relationship issues (e.g., ruptures, transference) 12.
 Challenges and provides feedback when useful 13.
-Integrates theory and practice 14.
+Integrates theory and process data to inform therepy 14.
 Utilizes outcome and process data to inform therapy 15.
 Handles termination process appropriately Crisis Intervention 16.
 Appropriately evaluates client's level of distress and functioning 17.
 Assesses risk effectively (e.g., self-harm, suicidality, homicidally, substance use) 18.
 Provides appropriate level of intervention including grounding, stabilization, and other interventions as needed (e.g., referral to crisis services) 19.
 Effectively utilizes appropriate resources to ensure safety VIII.
 CONSULTATION AND INTERPROFESSIONAL/INTERDISCIPLNARY SKILLS 1.
 Demonstrates knowledge of and respect for the roles and perspectives of other professions 2.
 Identifies consultee and object of consultation appropriately 3.
 Clarifies consultee's presenting concerns 4.
 Responds effectively to both content and relational issues in consultation 5.
 Identifies appropriate resources and communicates these effectively to consultee and referral source 6.
 Follows up on consultation as necessary and appropriately documents consultation SECONDARY COMPETENCIES IX.
 OUTREACH AND COLLABORATION 1.
 Develops original or updated programs & workshops